wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 ## Issues

-* There is some files and codes that is not used in this repository.
+* There are some files and codes that is not used in this repository.
 * For example, unused files are PSHEventDetailController, PSHEventPickController, PSHEventViewController, PSHTableViewController.
 * I will check file and code dependency and fix this issues.